 The IRS requires that someone have taxable income to contribute to a Roth IRA that year, which could place non-working spouses such as stay-at-home parents at a serious disadvantage.
 Luckily, the IRS has a process in place for those individuals to still prepare for retirement.

 A spousal IRA allows anyone to contribute to an IRA based on their spouse’s taxable income, even if they didn’t have any taxable income of their own.
-For example, if one spouse worked outside the home while the other stayed home to care for the children, both spouses could contribute up to the $6,000 maximum (or $7,000 for those age 50+) in a given year.
+For example, if one spouse worked outside the home while the other stayed home to care for the children, both spouses could contribute up to the $6,000 maximum (or $7,000 for those age 50+) in a given year in 2022.

 While both spouses can contribute up to the maximum each year, their combined contributions can’t exceed the total household taxable income.